 - Low cost.
-Compared to other products of similar quality and functionality, such as card readers and keypads (often used for access control), Kaba door locks are inexpensive since they don’t require additional hardware or software beyond what’s already installed on your system.
+Compared to similar quality and functionality products, such as card readers and keypads (often used for access control), Kaba door locks are inexpensive since they don’t require additional hardware or software beyond what’s already installed on your system.

 - Low maintenance.
 You won’t need to worry about changing batteries in your Kaba door lock—they will last as long as the device lasts (which is usually many years) without needing additional attention from you or anyone else who works with the product on a day-to-day basis.

-- Energy-efficient: Kaba locks to use as little as 1/5th the power of most other electronic door locks.
-They’re also made with recyclable materials, which means they’re good for the environment.
+- Energy-efficient: Kaba locks use as little as 1/5th the power of most other electronic door locks.
+They’re also made with recyclable materials, which are good for the environment.

-- Flexible: Kaba locks are compatible with mechanical and electronic access control systems, making them ideal for retrofitting existing facilities or building new ones.
+- Flexible: Kaba locks are compatible with mechanical and electronic access control systems, making them ideal for retrofitting or building new facilities.
 You can even upgrade your system later by adding more doors and components!

-- Simple to install: Kaba door locks are simple to install—your technician won’t need any special tools or equipment beyond their standard hand tools (screwdrivers).
-Once installed correctly, it should take no time before you can start using your new lock system!
+- Simple to install: Kaba door locks are simple—your technician won’t need any special tools or equipment beyond their standard hand tools (screwdrivers).
+Once installed correctly, using your new lock system should take no time!

 Common Kaba door lock models for hotel